-Date Version number Comments/changes 16 October 2020 Version 1.0 Policy created 2 February 2022 Version 2.0 Annual update.
+Date Version number Comments/changes 16 October 2020 Version 1.0 Policy created 02 February 2022 Version 2.0 Annual update.
 Update to definitions including inclusion of additional definitions.
 Refinement of scope.
 Removal of references to sustainability risk advisory.
 Clarification of processes supporting the design and manufacture of Investment and Investment Related Products that either promote Environmental and/or Social characteristics or that have Sustainable Investment as their objective.
-12 December 2022 Version 3.0 Update to the structure to better reflect regulatory requirements and double materiality dimensions December 2023 Version 4.0 Minor editorial updates December 2024 Version 5.0 Editorial updates and specification of sections
+12 December 2022 Version 3.0 Update to the structure to better reflect regulatory requirements and double materiality dimensions December 2023 Version 4.0 Minor editorial updates

-Appendix 1 - Definitions
+Appendix 1